wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

+## DIPs-??

+Loose consensus and dcosl-infinity are the ultimate goal.

 ## DIP-??
 Context-based influence

 Influence is the quantity to focus on.
 Introduction to the Grapevine-related core principles.
 Might add either before or after DIP-04.